cramir17/IBM_dashboard/README.md

 # IBM_dashboard
-##Dashboaurd using IBM Cognos Analytics
+## Dashboard using IBM Cognos Analytics

 Building A Dashboard With IBM Cognos Analytics